Maverick: I feel the need... Maverick and Goose: ...the need for speed!

 Nice Guy: Goose, in spades.
 A devoted family man, liked by everyone, and pretty much the only one who can rein his impetuous partner in.
 Naturally, he dies two-thirds of the way through the film.

 Nintendo Hard: The NES video game, thanks to those aforementioned carrier landings.

 The Top Gun school left Miramar years ago.
 It's now based in Nevada under a different name and teaches both air combat -and- ground-attack.

 F-14s, which feature so prominently in the film, have all been retired from service with the Navy.
 Similarly, the A-4s and F-5s flown by the instructors have since been replaced with F/A-18s and F-16s.

 It would now be very unusual for absolutely no women to be seen serving aboard a carrier, either as aviators or shipboard specialists.

-Truth in Television: A-4s and F-5s were chosen by the actual TOPGUN training seminar for "Dissimilar Air Combat Training," which is military jargon for, "We can't get real MiGs, but these planes have similar flight characteristics to them, so they'll do."
-(They did actually have some in the Constant Peg programme, but its existence was classified at that time.)
+Weapons Understudies: A-4s and F-5s for MiGs.
+A-4s and F-5s were chosen by the actual TOPGUN training seminar for "Dissimilar Air Combat Training," which is military jargon for, "We can't get real MiGs, but these planes have similar flight characteristics to them, so they'll do."
+They did actually have some in the Constant Peg programme, but its existence was classified at that time.